 First of all, how cute is this little guy?
 Smaller than its full-size counterpart, this 3-quart pressure cooker is ideal for use as a second cooker (great for making side items when your larger Instant Pot has the main dish in it), or for those who are “cooking for one” and don’t need a 6- or 8-quart unit.
 Its footprint is smaller, making it the perfect solution for dorm rooms or other small living spaces.

-These printable cheat sheets are perfect for the Instant Pot lover to print out and keep in a recipe binder or taped to the inside of a kitchen cabinet door.
+These printable cheat sheets, recipes, and beginner’s guide are perfect for the Instant Pot lover to print out and keep in a recipe binder or taped to the inside of a kitchen cabinet door.

 They’re full of tips and tricks, cook times, and more, making a great quick-glance reference!
 You can get them here.

 So there you have it–my favorite picks for must-have gifts for the Instant Pot lover in your life!

 Join the free community and you'll learn simple ways to easily create tasty food for your family, as well as immediate access to the FREE Instant Pot Meal Plan Jumpstart to help you get a tasty dinner on the table in a flash!